Play or stream sound and music with flutter_soloud

 The flutter_soloud package also supports streaming

-audio data in real-time.
+audio data in real time.

 Initialize and configure a buffer stream:

-var stream = SoLoud.instance.setBufferStream(
+final stream = SoLoud.instance.setBufferStream(

 bufferingType: BufferingType.released,